Benedict College: Statistics

 Biography

-Joyce Dickerson is an American author and politician from the U.S. state of South Carolina.
+Joyce Dickerson is an American politician from South Carolina.
 She served three terms as a Richland County Councilwoman, including service as Chair, before a defeat in the 2020 general election to Derrek Pugh.

 4. Alfred Oko Vanderpuije